akaaka928/gothic/README.md

 ## Future update plans
    * GOTHIC
      - performance enhancements of MPI version
-     - support for CUDA 9 (cooperative groups and synchronized version of warp shuffle instructions)
      - refactoring of flags related to enclosing ball
    * MAGI
      - debug for ASSIGN_COARSER_PATCH_FOR_SURFACE_DENSITY option in src/init/potdens.c